paultbarrett/dali/README.md

 For example, if you are implementing the gateway yourself, the `DALI_FRAME_FORWARD` flag should be set; only then will the response callback be invoked.

+Additionally, a reference can be provided that will be carried over to the received frame, including any potential backward frame.

 ```
 Dali::Frame frame;
 frame.data = 0xFFFFFFFF;
 frame.size = 16; // dali spec allow upto 32 bits
 frame.flags = DALI_FRAME_FORWARD; // Only DALI_FRAME_FORWARD will wait for response an call callback
+frame.ref = 1234 // A reference that is adopted upon receiving the telegram.
+It is also carried over to any potential backward frame.
 dll1.addTransmitFrame(txFrame);
 ```

-To receive a `Dali::Frame`, there are two types of callbacks: `registerMonitor()` and `registerResponse()`.
-The `registerMonitor()` callback supports multiple registrations and is invoked whenever a new frame arrives, passing a `Dali::Frame` as its parameter.
-In contrast, `registerResponse()` only supports a single callback registration, which will be called when a response is expected.

-If an error occurs during frame decoding, the callback is also invoked—with both `data` and `size` being empty—and the `flags` field will include the error bit `DALI_FRAME_ERROR`.

-If only a single bit is lost, the message may simply be shorter than originally intended.
-Unfortunately, the DALI standard does not include a CRC or any similar error-checking mechanism.
+To receive a `Dali::Frame`, multiple callbacks can be registered using `registerMonitor()`.
+All registered callbacks are invoked when a frame arrives, and each receives the corresponding `Dali::Frame`.
+The frame’s actual data is stored in the `data` and `size` fields.

+Additionally, a timestamp (obtained via `micros()`) is recorded in the `Dali::Frame`.
+If the frame was sent by the same device, the reference to the sent frame is also carried over, which applies similarly to any potential backward frame.

+The `flags` field provides further information about the frame.
+For example, `DALI_FRAME_ECHO` indicates that the frame was self-transmitted, while `DALI_FRAME_ERROR` is set when the received frame is faulty.
+Another flag, `DALI_FRAME_COLLISION`, signals that a transmitted frame was not immediately received, indicating a collision.

+Keep in mind that frames cannot always be reliably flagged as faulty because there is no CRC or equivalent mechanism to definitively verify their integrity.
+In such cases, a frame may simply be shorter than expected.
+Therefore, it is advisable to verify the frame length at the application layer.

 ```
 dll.registerMonitor(onDaliFrame);